 History studies are not confined to the classroom.
 Our pupils experience the past through a variety of trips, visits and History Days at school.
 Close by are the many museums in Cambridge including the Fitzwilliam, the Sedgwick and the Museums of Archaeology and Anthropology.

 Visiting speakers and first hand experiences of personal memoirs bring the subject alive.
-Recent visits include a Year Four trip to the Tower of London and a residential trip to York.
-A visit by year Five to Gressenhall Workhouse and in Year Six, a visit to Hedingham Castle where pupils immerse themselves in modern life.
+Recent visits include a Year Four trip to the Tower of London, a residential trip to York, a year Five visit to Gressenhall Workhouse and Hedingham Castle.

 As our children see the diversity of human experience, and understand more about themselves as individuals, what they learn can influence their own decisions about personal choices, attitudes and values.

 In History, our children find evidence, consider it and reach their own conclusions.
 To do this, they need to research, sift through evidence and argue their point of view-skills that are prized in adult life.